 If you have suffered one of the above-listed injuries or a similar injury in an ATV accident in Florida, you may have the right to compensation through a personal injury claim.
-Treatment for permanent injuries resulting from an ATV accident can cost millions of dollars, depending on the medical treatments, surgeries, and long-term rehabilitation required.
+An ATV accident can cause permanent injuries that cost millions of dollars, depending on the treatments, surgeries, and long-term rehabilitation therapy required.

 Your ATV accident and injuries may have been caused by negligence, such as:

-You should not have to handle all of the costs associated with having an ATV accident.
+You should not have to handle alone all of the costs associated with having an ATV accident.
 You may have the option to file a Miami personal injury claim and seek accident compensation.
-The first step towards recovery is hiring an experienced Miami ATV accident attorney.
+The first step towards recovery is hiring a top-rated Miami ATV accident attorney.
 By filing a personal injury claim with an ATV accident attorney at your side, you may be able to recover compensation for: